Rohan Arora is a Partner in the Firm’s Competition Law Practice, and has over 10 years’ experience in competition law matters.

-Rohan has been involved since the enforcement of competition law in India and has been involved in a number of significant enforcement and merger control cases.
-Rohan’s clients include Facebook, National Stock Exchange of India, Alstom, AION, Uber, CMA CGM, Monsanto, DLF Limited and Suzuki Motor Corporation.
+He has been involved since the enforcement of competition law in India and has been involved in a number of significant enforcement and merger control cases.
+Rohan’s clients include WhatsApp, Meta Platforms, National Stock Exchange of India, Alstom, AION, Uber, CMA CGM, Monsanto, DLF Limited and Suzuki Motor Corporation.

-Rohan has been recognised by Who’s Who Legal Future Leaders from 2017 – 2019 as being “an excellent competition lawyer”, “providing practical solutions suited to the business environment and commercial reality”, and is widely recommended for his “in-depth knowledge, passion and commitment“.
+Rohan has been recognised by Who’s Who Legal Future Leaders from 2017 – 2021 as being “an excellent competition lawyer“, “providing practical solutions suited to the business environment and commercial reality”, and is widely recommended for his “in-depth knowledge, passion and commitment“.
 He has also been recognised as a ‘Rising Star’ by Expert Guides 2021.

 Rohan regularly contributes to competition law publications and has co-authored the India chapters of GCR’s Merger Control and Unilateral Conduct guides.
 He has also co-authored an article for the ABA Newsletter The Price Point, Winter 2015 on “Finding the Goldilocks Zone – Competition Enforcement of Unfair Prices: Can the CCI ever get it ‘just right’?”
 He also assists in teaching a diploma course in competition law at ILS Law College, Pune.